Kimserey/BlogArchive/x.md

 # 4. OWIN auth middleware and WebSharper OWIN selfhost

 Our Web app will be served by a WebSharper sitelet self-hosted using OWIN.
 To authenticate, we will create a JWT middleware.

-The auth middleware inherit from '' which is a base class from project Katana.

 The important functions are:

  - `AuthenticateCoreAsync`